tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ---

 ### Remove
-Removes an object from the current context but the object is not destroyed as a result of the action (for example, removes a user from a group or removes an item from the cart).
+Removes an object from the current context but the object is not destroyed as a result of the action.
 Where appropriate, combine Remove with the object that will be removed (for example, Remove user or Remove role).

+> **Ex.** Remove a user from a group, or remove an item from the cart.
 > **Compare with:** [*Clear*](/ux-writing/glossary/#clear), [*Delete*](/ux-writing/glossary/#delete)

 ---